DareData/lp-pytorch-fundamentals/00_tensors/README.md

 If you want to deepen your knowledge on Tensors, check out the [PyTorch documentation](https://pytorch.org/docs/stable/tensors.html).

 Also, you're more than welcome to do the exercises mentioned at the end of the lesson.
 Just fill in the code in the [template notebook](./00_pytorch_fundamentals_exercises.ipynb) and check their solutions afterwards.

+Our blog post about this is [here on the DareData Blog](https://blog.daredata.engineering/pytorch-introduction-the-tensor-object/)